learning-zone/azure-basics/README.md

 #### Q. What is an Azure cmdlet?
 #### Q. What is meant by the command task?
 #### Q. What are the PowerCenter commands that can be used in Informatica?
+#### Q. Consider a scenario where an application front end hosting is done on Azure but the customer needs the database hosting to be done on on-premise server due to security concerns.
+What are the ways to handle the connectivity in Azure for this scenario?
+#### Q. What steps would you consider to create a multi-region Azure deployment for a global application?
+#### Q. What are the two kinds of Azure Web Service roles?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>